swagata15/Depression-Presonality/README.md

-# Personality
+# Depression and personality analysis
-This project aims to predict the personality of a student using mobile phone sensor data.
+This project aims to predict the depression prone personality of a student using mobile phone sensor data.
 The data is collected from Carnegie Mellon University students ranging for a duration of 16 weeks.
-The personlaity will be categorized based on big five personality traits of - Openness, Conscientiousness ,Extraversion, Agreeableness and Neuroticism using machine learning models.
+The depressed personlaity will be categorized based on survey data and mobile sensor data.